-A. President Trump and His Administration Attempt Repeatedly to Link Immigrants to Crime

-Since the start of his presidency, President Trump has sought to justify his Executive Orders banning Muslims from entering the United States and to rationalize other immigration priorities by connecting immigration to criminality.
-He has enlisted the Departments in that effort by ordering them to produce non-existent information showing an immigration-crime connection.
+A. President Trump and His Administration Attempt Repeatedly to Link Immigrants to Crime effort by ordering them to produce non-existent information showing an immigration-crime connection.
 On January 27, 2017-just one week after taking office-President Trump issued Executive Order 13769, Protecting the Nation from Foreign Terrorist Entry into the United States ("EO-1").
 EO-1 claimed, without citation, that "[n]umerous foreign-born individuals have been convicted or implicated in terrorism-related crimes since September 11, 2001."
-Protecting the Nation from Foreign Terrorist Entry 11, 2001."
 Protecting the Nation from Foreign Terrorist Entry into the United States, 82 Fed.
 Reg.
 8977, 8977 (Feb.
 1, 2017).